 The stock emergency epinephrine should be stored according to manufacturer's recommendations.
 It is important to monitor the expiration date of the product.
-Replace before the expiration date or when they have been used.
+Replace before the expiration date or when the medication has been used.
 A daily tracking log will be useful.
-A designated employee, who has completed the required training should be responsible for the storage, maintenance, control, and general oversight of the epinephrine acquired by the school.